 Lastly, while I’ve always been honest with myself and those around me, now that I’m a mom, I have definitely ramped up my honesty.
 Here are some things that came out of my mouth in the past few years.

 - Why yes, my nipples have been bleeding for 5 days and 4 hours straight – here’s a picture of my tormented nipples

 - I sometimes forget I have a baby when he’s quiet and sleeping

 - If I don’t pump RIGHT THIS SECOND I WILL LITERALLY EXPLODE MILK

 - I found it! *Pulls pacifier out of bra*

 - I’m sorry I can’t focus on what you’re saying, I haven’t slept in days

 - I am so happy my child is in daycare*

-*I know what you’re thinking, but to be fair, the daycare is 1 minute behind my office so I go there an hour (+) every day
+*I know what you’re thinking, but to be fair, the daycare was 1 minute away so I went to visit an hour (+) every day

 There it is.
 The phase I’m currently navigating through.
 The phase that is opening up new doors and new avenues for me to wander down upon.
 Allowing me to be even more raw, honest, and open.